CHORI Summer Student Research Program

 Is housing provided during the program?

-No, housing for students is not provided on site during the program, nor is funding provided for housing support.
+Housing is not provided during the program, nor is funding provided for housing support.

 Who funds the program?